top of page

 Every Day

-Pray and ask God to guide and protect our Local, National, and World Leaders.
+Pray for God to guide and protect our Local, National, and World Leaders.

-Pray for our U.S. military men and women deployed overseas, stationed in U.S., and for our Vets.
+Pray for our U.S. military deployed overseas, stationed in U.S. and for our Vets.

 Pray for the Lord’s protection upon our schools, students, and teachers.